All Episodes

 When will he become a Midwesterner?

-When will when will he say he's he's a midwesterner.
+When will he say he's a Midwesterner?

-David Green Village, New Jersey.
+Dave in Green Village, New Jersey.

 Nice to have you on the program.

-Ditto power.
+Ditto Power.

 Thank you, sir.

-Uh I'd like to propose some amendments to the immigration bill.
+I'd like to propose some amendments to the immigration bill.

 Yeah, well, it's dead.